-Police discover vans being used as Airbnb rentals in Manhattan
+Vans being used as illegal AirBnBs found on NYC streets, vehicles impounded

 Sheriff's Road Patrol Deputies were busy this week impounding seven alleged fraudulent and illegally registered vans being used as Airbnb rentals on various streets in Manhattan. 🛑🚦🚔 pic.twitter.com/rBZ1TBZ2xt— NYC SHERIFF (@NYCSHERIFF) September 25, 2021

+As part of 'Operation Room Service," seven vans were taken off of city streets.

-The vans were parked on the street in the East Village and Chelsea.
-All had New Jersey license plates and fraudulent or illegal registration.
+The vans were parked on the street in the East Village and in Chelsea and all had New Jersey license plates.

-The sheriff's office says they were tipped off in part by a YouTube video review of one of the vans.
+Investigators were tipped off in part by a YouTube video review of one of the vans.

 ALSO READ | US special envoy to Haiti resigns over large-scale expulsions of migrants at border